English

 Have you defined your service level agreements?

-We all seek to provide better service, faster, more effective and efficient service, surpassing the standards in our respective markets.
-As a service provider, the ever growing expectations of our customers are priority.
-The IT department is no exception and should ideally, from the conception of its services, involve the management in establishing KPI practices.
+We all seek to provide better service, faster, more effective and more efficient service, surpassing the standards in our respective markets.
+As a service provider, the ever-growing expectations of our customers are a priority.
+The IT department is no exception and should ideally involve the management in establishing KPI practices from the conception of its services.

 What is an SLA?

-The purpose of this Service Level Agreement (SLA) is to identify the basic services, and any agreed upon optional services, to be provided by the provider regarding the system for the client.
-It clarifies the responsibilities between the IT service provider and the customer and it provides a framework and a common understanding for both parties.
+The purpose of this Service Level Agreement (SLA) is to identify the basic services, and any agreed upon optional services to be provided by the provider regarding the system for the client.
+It clarifies the responsibilities between the IT service provider and the customer and provides both parties a framework and a common understanding.
 Finally, it established specific objectives to reach and the measurements, follow up and reporting needed.

 In terms of benefits, we note that SLA helps :

-• Identify the service provider weakness to place improvement actions.
+• Identify the service provider's weakness to place improvement actions.

-• Identify client and user actions that drawn incidents to improve those situations.
+• Identify client and user actions that draw incidents to improve those situations.

 • To gradually improve service quality.